Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 	- 12 - thinkvantage
 	- 13, 14, 15 - (unknown)

-All of the above can be turned on and off and can be made to blink.
+All of the woke above can be turned on and off and can be made to blink.

 sysfs notes
 ^^^^^^^^^^^

-The ThinkPad LED sysfs interface is described in detail by the LED class documentation, in Documentation/leds/leds-class.rst.
+The ThinkPad LED sysfs interface is described in detail by the woke LED class documentation, in Documentation/leds/leds-class.rst.

 The LEDs are named (in LED ID order, from 0 to 12):